Governor’s House Inn History

 President Washington had many old friends and alliances living in Charleston.
 The Laurens and Rutledge families of this house were among those close friendships.
 In his diary he wrote that he dined with the Rutledge brothers in their respective homes.
 We know that he ate here and across the street at the home of brother John Rutledge.

 During the President’s weeklong stay, George Washington made his way all about the city.
 An early riser, Washington could be found in front of this house racing his horse up and down Broad Street.
 In the evenings, Washington was wined and dined in traditional Charleston fashion.
 On one evening local patriots met him at McCrady’s Tavern where you can still go to this day to raise a pint to our first President.
 Another evening was marked with a formal ball held in the Old Exchange Building located at the corner of Broad and East Bay.
 This was such a monumental occasion that the ladies of Charleston wore pictures of George Washington with the wording “Long Live the President” in their hair.
-The President wrote in his journal, “Went to a concert where were 400 ladies, the number and appearance of which exceeded anything I had ever seen.”
+The President wrote in his journal, “Went to a concert where there were 400 ladies, the number and appearance of which exceeded anything I had ever seen.”

 Many other US Presidents have spent time in Charleston with three (3) known to have a strong association with owners of this home.
 In 1902 F.W.
 Wagener received President Theodore Roosevelt as his guest, so the President could visit the South Carolina Interstate and West Indian Exposition.
 Years later in 1908, Captain Wagener hosted President William Howard Taft and his wife.

 President Theodore Roosevelt with his wife and Captain Wagener (1902)

 President William Howard Taft with his wife and Captain Wagener (1908)